William F. Dean: Separation

 At the end of the day on July 20, Dean ordered the headquarters of the 34th Infantry to withdraw.
-Dean remained behind and assisted the US troops in evacuating the city until the last convoy was ready to leave Taejon.
+Dean remained behind and assisted the US troops in evacuating the city until the last convoy was ready to leave Daejon.
 As the last convoy of troops moved out of the city and fought through a North Korean roadblock, Dean, with a small force of soldiers, followed them.
 At the edge of the city, the final elements of the 34th Infantry, leaving the city in 50 vehicles, were ambushed and many of their vehicles were destroyed by machine guns and mortars, forcing the Americans to retreat on foot.
 In the ensuing fight, Dean's jeep made a wrong turn and was separated from the rest of the American forces.

 Dean's small force eventually made it out of the city past several North Korean roadblocks.
 Just outside the city Dean stopped his jeep to tend to several wounded US soldiers in a wrecked truck in the ditch.
 However, as they attempted to escape further they ran into another North Korean roadblock and were forced to continue on foot, crossing the Taejon River and climbing a nearby mountain.
 In the confusion, Dean was separated from the group.

 While he was going after water for a wounded man, Dean fell down a steep slope and was knocked unconscious.
 When he regained consciousness he found he had a gashed head, a broken shoulder, and many bruises.
+Alone and attempting to reach friendly forces, he met First Lieutenant Stanley Tabor from 19th Infantry Regiment, his division.
+On July 26, 1950, they were discovered by the enemy who attempted to capture them.
+Dean escaped by Tabor's devotion and Dean ended up alone again.

 For 36 days, Dean wandered alone in the mountains trying to reach safety, going without food and medical treatment.
 The 6 foot tall Dean who had weighed 210 lb before the war was reduced to 130 lb as he wandered for the next month.
 On August 25, two South Koreans who pretended to be guiding him toward safety led him into a prearranged ambush of North Korean soldiers at Chinan, 35 mi south of Taejon and 65 mi west of Taegu.
 Dean attempted to fight the North Koreans with his sidearm to make them kill him, but they easily took the weakened Dean prisoner.

 By July 22, with Dean still missing, the Eighth Army appointed Church commander of the 24th Infantry Division and promoted him to major general.
-Dean was widely believed to have been killed until October 1950, when US forces captured a North Korean soldier named Lee Kyu Hyun near P'yongyang.
+Dean was widely believed to have been killed until October 1950, when US forces captured a North Korean soldier named Lee Kyu-hyun (이규현) near Pyongyang.
 Lee had been assigned to live with Dean for a month as an interpreter.
 Lee was interviewed throughout late 1950 but US military leaders still generally thought Dean was dead.